regionmask/regionmask/docs/intake_regionmask.rst

     # cut border when saving (for maps)
     mpl.rcParams["savefig.bbox"] = "tight"

-You may need to install intake_geopandas, which combines geopandas and intake, see https://intake.readthedocs.io/en/latest/.
+You need to install intake_geopandas, which combines geopandas and intake, see https://intake.readthedocs.io/en/latest/.

 .. ipython:: python